ApexRMS/c2e-wildlife-corridors/README.md

-# a233
+# Wildlife Corridor Mapping in the Cootes to Escarpment EcoPark System

-Wildlife Corridor Mapping in the Cootes to Escarpment EcoPark System
+Scripts used in the project Wildlife Corridor Mapping in the Cootes to Escarpment EcoPark System carriend out in 2020.